 Skills Gained in a Dental Program

-To succeed on a dental career path, professionals need multiple hard and soft skills.
-Higher education programs develop vital skills in areas including interpersonal and professional communication, organization, and research.
+To succeed in dentistry, professionals need several hard and soft skills.
+Higher education programs develop vital interpersonal, organizational, and research skills.

-- Dental professionals need to communicate effectively with their colleagues and patients.
+Dental professionals must communicate effectively with their colleagues and patients.
 These workers must listen to and understand patient concerns, explain complex dental information to laypeople, and collaborate with colleagues.

-- Organizational skills are important for professionals working in dental offices.
-Dental professionals frequently retrieve, evaluate, and update patient records, and they often using a combination of physical and digital storage systems.
+Dental professionals frequently retrieve, evaluate, and update patient records, often using a combination of physical and digital storage systems.
 Professionals must also keep track of dental tools and effectively manage their time to adhere to appointment schedules.

-- Dental professionals must possess problem-solving skills in order to assess patient needs and develop appropriate treatment plans.
-Professionals consider cases individually and evaluate multiple factors, including a patient's budget, a patient's preferences, and a treatment's efficacy.
+Dental professionals must assess patient needs and develop appropriate treatment plans.
+Professionals consider cases individually and evaluate many factors, including a patient's budget, a patient's preferences, and a treatment's efficacy.